qiaoen17/tp/docs/UserGuide.md

     * Email must end with a top-level domain (E.g. `.com`, `.u.nus.edu`)
 * Attendance constraints
     * Attendance number should be a positive integer (E.g. 1, 2,...)
+    * Input attendance value without any extra '0's before and after the intended attendance value.
+(E.g. '0' instead of '0000' and '3' instead of '003').

 </div>